MLeidel/DescQ/README.md

  |_reboot_|reboots your machine|
  |_reb_|reboots your machine|

- It helps to create your commands in _serv.txt_ in assending order which should allow for unique substrings as your commands become familiar from use.
+Create your commands in `serv.txt` in assending order which should allow for unique substrings.
+Your commands will hopefully become familiar from use.

  ---

 ### Website directed searches
  These are URLs that may have a ?querystring after the domain and path part.
-To setup a web directed search in _serv.txt_ make sure that the first character of each line begins with a single letter (a-z, 1-0).
+To setup a web directed search in `serv.txt` make sure that the first character of each line begins with a single letter (a-z, 1-0).